Wage Garnishment After a Debt Lawsuit: What the Notice Means and How to Respond

 Bottom line

-If you are in this situation, the most useful first call is to a consumer-debt-defense attorney in your state.
+If you are in this spot, the most useful first call is to a consumer-debt-defense attorney in your state.
 Many take cases on contingency or reduced fees because federal fee-shifting laws can pay them when they win.
 The notice on your desk has a deadline.
 Use it.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Wage garnishment law and court procedures vary by state and often by court.
 Verify every rule, deadline, exemption amount, and form against the law where you live and the specific court where your case is pending.
 If you have been served with a garnishment notice and want help, the strongest protection is a consumer-debt-defense attorney licensed in your state.
 The National Association of Consumer Advocates (consumeradvocates.org) and your state bar's referral service are good starting points.
 Federal fee-shifting laws often make this kind of representation affordable.